This guide will show you how to use Kiuwan in combination with third-party analyzers.

 To execute an analysis with PMD or Checkstyle rules, just create a custom model that contains those rules for your application.

-To import those rules into your custom model, select Import Rulesets from Rules tab of your custom model.
+To import those rules into your custom model, select Import Rulesets from the Rules tab of your custom model.

 Executing an analysis with Findbugs rules